ystros/avoid_metreon/README.md

 # AvoidMetreon

 A simple generator that looks up the schedule for events at Moscone Center and generates a page warning whether to expect the surrounding areas (Metreon, Yerba Buena, etc) to be crowded.
+If the event is one of the known large events in the area, it will return with a status of 'Avoid.'
+If there's an event in general, it will return with a status of 'Warning.'
+Otherwise, things are presumed to be 'Okay' within the area.

 ## Really?

 Look, I decided to go to the area not realizing Dreamforce was going on.
 Then I did it again during Oracle World.
 A bad time was had.

 ## Installation